Gromov Witten invariants for maximal parabolic vector bundles over an orbifold: Introduction

-We are interested in what happens where we readd an extra structure, a parabolic structure for vector bundles (this implies that the morphism can have a rational degree).
+Our principal goal is to compute the Gromov-Witten invariants in the parabolic case.
+To realize this, we start by adding an extra structure, a parabolic structure on vector bundles (this implies that the morphism can have a rational degree).
 In this case, the following changes perform as follows.
 We replace the nodal curve by an orbifoldcurve, the Deligne-Mumford moduli stack of stable maps by the Kontsevich moduli stack of twisted stables maps with their relevant evaluation maps to rigified inertia stack.
 Note that the parabolic structure is over marking and node points have a stacky structure (root stack structure).
 In Sect $1$, we construct the Quot-stack.
 In Sect $2$, we define the global Gromov-Witten invariants for parabolic case.
 In Sect $3$, those are defined locally by means of the deformation theory.
-In Sect $4$, the latter is defined in a general manner and show that they do not depend on the choice of the orbifold curve.
-In Sect $5$, we establish some properties in the case of general parabolic stable bundles and establish the Intriligator-Varfa formula.
+In Sect $4$, these latter are defined in a general manner and show that they do not depend on the choice of the orbifold curve.
+In Sect $5$, we establish some properties in the case of general parabolic stable bundles and establish the Intriligator-Vafa formula.
 In last Sect, we give some examples of computation in the case of finding the number $m(n,d,k,g)$ of maximal subbundles of a sufficiently parabolic stable bundle.